HP Pavilion x360 14t

 The version I received sports an 8th-gen quad-core processor, though a model with 10th-gen processors is also now available.
 You can get the affordable model I reviewed atfor $560 with 8GB of RAM and a 128GB SATA solid-state drive (SSD).

-That’s an attractive price, no doubt.
-But can a laptop this cheap possibly offer everything you need?
+That’s an attractive price, but can a laptop this cheap possibly offer everything you need?

 A design that feels like it should cost more